nokotamustang/Python3DEngines/README.md

 To run the example use `python main.py` from any of the project directories.

-The basic example use ModernGL following this tutorial <https://www.youtube.com/watch?app=desktop&v=eJDIsFJN4OQ>.
+The basic example use ModernGL following this tutorial from 'Coder Space': <https://www.youtube.com/watch?app=desktop&v=eJDIsFJN4OQ>.
 I've expanded on this adding more features, see below for the examples.

 General keys: